 1908 or 1909 or 1912 There's no birthday like Merm's birthday.
-Ethel Zimmermann is born in Astoria, New York, today.
-In years to come she will be acting and belting all over town as Ethel Merman.
-She gave all three birth years.
+Ethel Zimmermann is born in Astoria, New York.
+In years to come, she acts and belts all over town as Ethel Merman.
+She gives all three birth years.

 1935 Actually, the opening night is September 16, but the play is Night of January 16.
 The Ambassador Theatre is the site of a nightly trial in Ayn Rand's drama.
 Members of the audience are sworn in and endings are written to suit either a guilty or innocent verdict.
 Walter Pidgeon and Doris Nolan are in the courtroom.

 1958 Henry Fonda and Anne Bancroft are Two for the Seesaw at the Booth Theatre.
-This comedy about a married man and the younger woman who helps him "find" himself runs 750 performances.
+The comedy about a married man and the younger woman who helps him "find" himself runs 750 performances.
 William Gibson penned the script.
-It was later adapted into a film starring Robert Mitchum and Shirley MacLaine and still later into the Broadway musical Seesaw.
+It is later adapted into a film starring Robert Mitchum and Shirley MacLaine and still later into the Broadway musical Seesaw.

 1967 Zoe Caldwell plays a teacher who instructs her students in how to have peak moments in their lives in Jay Allen's drama The Prime of Miss Jean Brodie, which opens at Broadway's Helen Hayes Theatre and continues for 379 performances.
-Maggie Smith would win an Academy Award for the film adaptation.
+Maggie Smith wins an Academy Award for her performance in the film adaptation.

 2006 McHale's Restaurant, the unofficial watering hole for Broadway's tech folk and their friends, closes after decades at the corner of 46th Street and Eighth Avenue.
 It is demolished to make way for one of the new high-rises springing up across the Theatre District.